 - Change your Custom DNS NAMESERVER to the following:

-- Now go to WordPress.Org to download latest version on your computer (see graphic above)
+- Now go to WordPress.org to download the latest version on your computer (see graphic above)

 - Go back to your C-Panel in Bluehost